- Reference Number: HEY-134/2020

 - Some patients experience a feeling of numbness of the skin of the cheek.

 For many patients the cause is overloading of the joint, which commonly produces pain, tightening of the muscles and clicking of the disc within the joint.
-This may occur of a result of habits, such as grinding or clenching the teeth at night.
+This may occur of a result of habits, such as grinding or clenching the teeth at night, stress or chronic pain.
 Nail biting or holding things between the teeth can also cause these problems.
 Less commonly missing back teeth, and uneven bite, or an injury to the jaw can lead to the problem.
 Often no obvious cause is found.

 Why do I need treatment?